ReifMagnus/GRW_replication/README.md

 Codes is based on Antolín-Díaz and Rubio-Ramírez (2018, AER).
 Code for computing the Bayes estimator for impulse responses is taken from the website of Lutz Kilian.
-Code for computing joint confidence bands is provided by Mikkel Plagborg-Möller.
+Code for computing joint confidence bands is provided by Mikkel Plagborg-Møller.

 This code is free to use.
 When you use the code in your research, please cite: